Roles and Responsibilities of RTI Fellows

 In consultation with RTI senior management, each RTI Fellow develops a work plan that targets some of these key roles.
 For example, projects undertaken by current RTI Fellows include establishing a new mechanism for disseminating RTI's research to a wider audience, developing innovative nanotechnology and bioaerosol research programs, and applying principles used in environmental economics to improve our understanding of the markets for health care delivery.

 Within this general framework, the primary responsibilities of individuals at the entry Fellow position are to enhance their resumes through scholarly publications and outside scientific activities.
-Consistent with career progression within the RTI Fellow Program, Senior Fellows and Distinguished Fellows focus their efforts more on cross-disciplinary activities within RTI and on representing the organization in national and international scientific arenas than do Fellows, who are focused on developing their external recognition.
+Senior Fellows and Distinguished Fellows focus their efforts more on cross-disciplinary activities within RTI and on representing the organization in national and international scientific arenas.

 Providing scientific leadership and direction in a technical area for RTI